Ogee: Moulding

 A building's surface detailing, inside and outside, often includes decorative moulding, and these often contain ogee-shaped profiles—consisting (from low to high) of a concave arc flowing into a convex arc, with vertical ends; if the lower curve is convex and higher one concave, this is known as a Roman ogee, although frequently the terms are used interchangeably and for a variety of other shapes.
-Alternative names for such a true Roman ogee moulding include cyma reversa and talon.
+Alternative names for such a Roman ogee moulding include cyma reversa and talon.

 The ogee curve is an analogue of a "cyma curve", the difference being that a cyma, or "cyma recta", has horizontal rather than vertical ends.
 The cyma reversa form occurs in antiquity.
 For example, in ancient Persia, the Tomb of Cyrus featured the cyma reversa.
 The cyma reversa is also evident in ancient Greek architecture, and takes its name from the cymatium.
 The ogee and Roman ogee profiles are used in decorative moulding, often framed between mouldings with a square section.
 As such, it is part of the standard classical decorative vocabulary, adopted from architrave and cornice mouldings of the Ionic order and Corinthian order.

 Ogees are also often used in building interiors, in trim carpentry, for capping a baseboard or plinth elements, as a crown moulding trim piece where a wall meets a ceiling, and in similar fashion, at the tops of pieces of case furniture.

 Other uses

 Ogee is also a mathematical term, meaning an inflection point.
+The term also gets used in steam locomotive design, referring to a specific shape of saddle tank on small shunting locomotives, such as the GER Class 209.
 In fluid mechanics, the term is used to refer to aerodynamic profiles that bear such shapes, e.g., as in the ogee profile of the Concorde supersonic aircraft.
 As well, ogee curves are used to minimize water pressure on the downstream face of a dam spillway.

 In aesthetic facial surgery, the term is used to describe the malar or cheekbone prominence transitioning into the mid-cheek hollow.
 The aim of a mid-face rejuvenation is to restore the ogee curve and enhance the cheekbones, common parts of routine facelift surgery.